- Share Content Marketing Metrics: Account Based Marketing Edition on Facebook

 For assistance measuring your content from an ABM perspective, the following tools are useful:

 Engagio: Provides analytics and automaton for an ABM strategy.
 It connects to your website and existing Salesforce and Marketo accounts to keep track of leads, marketing programs, and site visitors.
-Engagio’s utilization of account-centric analytics and metrics such as “engagement minutes” offers a straightforward way to track lead interest.
+Engagio’s utilization of account based marketing metrics such as “engagement minutes” offers a straightforward way to track lead interest.

-LeanData: Lean Data’s Demand Management product focuses on account-based reporting and nurturing to alter your strategy based on account-based metrics and attribution models.
+LeanData: Lean Data’s Demand Management product focuses on account-based reporting and nurturing to alter your strategy based on account based marketing metrics and attribution models.